hkupitz/c7-training-embedded/README.md

 If you want to setup your personal environment only for this training, the most easy way is to configure a setting locally in your IDE workspace.
 The [camunda-settings.xml](camunda-settings.xml) serves as a template.
 Open it in an editor.
 If your computer uses a proxy to connect to the internet, add the proxy credentials in line 13 and 14.
 If not, delete the `proxies` section in lines 8 to 19.
-In your license information you find a username and password to access the Camunda nexus server.
+In your license information you will find a username and password to access the Camunda Nexus server.
 Fill in the `username` and `password` in the server section for `camunda-bpm-nexus-ee` with the data from the email.

 #### Settings in Eclipse